TokenWorks-LLC/OCR_pipeline/README_docker.md

 # Option 2: Using Docker Compose
 docker compose build

+# Option 3: For Apple Silicon if main build fails
+docker build -f Dockerfile.arm64 -t tokenworks-ocr:latest .
 ```

 **Note**: First build downloads the base image and Python packages.
 PaddleOCR will download model weights (~100MB) on first run.

+**Apple Silicon Users**: If the main Dockerfile fails with PyMuPDF build errors, use `Dockerfile.arm64` which has enhanced ARM64 compatibility.

 ### 2. Run OCR on a PDF